MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ### Migrating labels via PowerShell

-You can alternately use PowerShell to migrate your existing labels, such as for a GCC High environment.
+You can also use PowerShell to migrate your existing labels, such as for a GCC High environment.

 Use the [New-Label](/powershell/module/exchange/new-label) cmdlet to migrate your existing sensitivity labels.